kubermatic/docs/content/kubermatic/master/references/crds/_index.en.md

-AddonStatus contrains information about the reconciliation status.
+AddonStatus contains information about the reconciliation status.

 _Appears in:_
 - [Addon](#addon)